endemics/glock/README.md

 curl -s -o /dev/null -w "%{http_code}" -X DELETE http://lockserver/123
 ```

+The `bin` directory contains 2 examples of scripts that can be used to create and remove a lock.

 ## Runtime options

 There is only one option that can be used when running *glock*: